iamsad5566/member_service_frame/README.md

 ### Deployment
 The Member Service can be deployed using Docker containers.
 Two Dockerfiles are provided:
 1. **Dockerfile:** For building and running the application.
-2. **Dockerfile-test:** For running unit tests during the CI/CD pipeline.
+2. **Dockerfile-test:** For running unit tests while there's a new commit in the main branch.

 ### Building the Docker Image
 To build the Docker image, run the following command: